 Myth: TV is expensive

 It has never been more accessible than it is today to be able to get on television.
 For just $25K, you can test which TV creatives, dayparts, networks and programs generate the optimal CPV or CPI for your brand.
 Getting a clear signal on what’s working and what’s not during your initial campaign allows you to scale with confidence.
-When thinking about linear TV in relation to connected TV (aka streaming), the average rate of a national TV spot is nearly 5x less than that of a connected TV spot.
+When thinking about linear television in relation to connected television (aka streaming), the average rate of a national spot is nearly 5x less than that of a connected spot.

 Another misconception is around how local buys may be more efficient than national buys.
 Typically, local CPMs are five times higher than national.
 They often can be as much as 20 times higher.
 So from a CPM efficiency perspective, we recommend switching to national inventory if your brand has presence in the top DMAs (like Chicago, New York, etc.) as well as in 10-20% of the remaining DMAs.